nswdpc/silverstripe-inline-linker/README.md

 The object of this module is to:

+- allow editing and creation of links within the context of the parent record
-- have no Javascript dependencies, beyond those provided by core framework fields.
+- have no Javascript dependencies, beyond those provided by core framework fields
 - act as a drop-in replacement for the LinkField provided by gorriecoe/silverstripe-linkfield (for has-one relations only)

 ## Usage

-Use the InlineLinkCompositeField to load the fields:
+Use the InlineLinkCompositeField to load th

 ```php
 <?php